✨ New

 Medicare Supplement, or Medigap, plans help cover expenses that Original Medicare may not pay.
-But for some people, having two different health plans can be confusing and a bit daunting.
+But for some people, having two different payers can be confusing and a bit daunting.
 Read on to understand how to use your Medigap plan alongside Medicare effectively — so you can feel empowered, instead of anxious, when getting the healthcare you need.

 Medicare cards to show your doctor